yandex-load/volta/README.md

 ### Events module - Router

 Once you get data from one of your phone modules, parse it with **EventsRouter**.
 It reads phone's results queue, parses messages, groups them by different types and sends them to listeners.

-Also, applications can write to phone's system log any information you want to use later for debugging/better synchronization or mark some special events.
+Also, applications can write any information you want into phone's system log to use later for debugging/better synchronization or mark some special events.

 Available configuration options: None